ariatemplates/noder-js/doc/build.md

 This page explains how to build Noder from sources.
 This is especially useful if you are planning to contribute to this project.
-Note that if you only intend to use Noder, you can use the already built version available in the [downloads section](https://github.com/ariatemplates/noder/downloads).
+Note that if you only intend to use Noder, you can use the already built version available in the [releases section](https://github.com/ariatemplates/noder/releases).

 ## Cloning and building Noder